Avgas: G100UL

 In February 2010, General Aviation Modifications Inc. (GAMI) announced that it was in the process of developing a 100LL replacement to be called G100UL ("unleaded").
 This fuel is made by blending existing refinery products and yields detonation margins comparable to 100LL.
 The new fuel is slightly more dense than 100LL, but has a 3.5% higher thermodynamic output.
 G100UL is compatible with 100LL and can be mixed with it in aircraft tanks for use.
-The production economics of this new fuel have not been confirmed but it is anticipated that it will cost at least as much as 100LL.

 In demonstrations held in July 2010, G100UL performed better than 100LL that just meets the minimum specification and performed as well as average production 100LL.

-GAMI's unleaded G100UL was approved by the Federal Aviation Administration by the issuance of a Supplemental Type Certificate at AirVenture in July 2021.
-The STC is initially only applicable to Lycoming-powered models of the Cessna 172, but it is intended that aircraft types will be quickly expanded.
-The company indicated that the retail cost is expected to be 0.60–0.85 US dollars per US gallon higher than 100LL.
+G100UL was approved by the Federal Aviation Administration by the issuance of a Supplemental Type Certificate at AirVenture in July 2021.
+The STC was initially only applicable to Lycoming-powered models of the Cessna 172.
+The company indicated that the retail cost was expected to be 0.60–0.85 US dollars per US gallon higher than 100LL.
+This was later revised to 1.00 US dollar per US gallon.

-In 2022, Paul Bertorelli of AVweb reported that the FAA is dragging its feet on broadly certifying G100UL, delaying approval of the fuel for more engines and spending over $80 million on EAGLE to re-start a search for an unleaded fuel when G100UL has been under evaluation for over 10 years.
+In 2022, Paul Bertorelli of AVweb reported that the FAA was dragging its feet on broadly certifying G100UL, delaying approval of the fuel for more engines and spending over $80 million on EAGLE to re-start a search for an unleaded fuel when G100UL had been under evaluation for over 10 years.

 In September 2022, in a surprise announcement, the FAA approved an STC for the use of the fuel for all piston-engined aircraft and engine combinations.
-In February 2023, the company began selling supplemental type certificates that will allow aircraft owners to use the fuel when it becomes available.
-Fuel availability in the US was forecast for California by the middle of 2023 and the rest of the country by 2026.
+In February 2023, GAMI began selling supplemental type certificates to allow aircraft owners to use the fuel when it becomes available.
+In April 2024, GAMI announced that 1 million gallons of G100UL had been produced.
+Fuel availability in the US was forecast for airports in California, Washington and Oregon by the middle of 2024 and the rest of the country by 2026.

+In December 2024, shortly after G100UL was made available at selected airports in California, several concerns regarding material compatibility arose, as users reported fuel leaks, paint staining, and paint stripping.